Roger92/metric-ruler-labels/README.md

 ## Customizable Conversions
 You can now add your own custom conversion with custom labels, etc. Just go to the settings and add all the information for your own conversion.
 The module has the concept of a small and a big measurement unit.
-For example feet and miles.
+For example, feet and miles.
 Or meters and kilometers.
 That way you can support normal maps, as well as bigger travelmaps.
-Fill in the original labels, so that the module can find the measurements, that it should convert with your custom factor.
+Fill in the original labels so that the module can find the measurements that it should convert with your custom factor.
 That way you will receive your own custom measurement with a label of your choice.

 Your players then can decide if they want to see the built-in metric conversion for feet and miles or your custom one, or just BOTH :).
 If you want to get rid of the original foundry measurements, then there is an option too.
 I hope this helps all the people that have some different szenarios than imperial to metric. <br>